Douglas Ravenel: Work

 Ravenel's main area of work is stable homotopy theory.
 Two of his most famous papers are Periodic phenomena in the Adams–Novikov spectral sequence, which he wrote together with Haynes R. Miller and W. Stephen Wilson (Annals of Mathematics 106 (1977), 469–516) and Localization with respect to certain periodic homology theories (American Journal of Mathematics 106 (1984), 351–414).

 In the first of these two papers, the authors explore the stable homotopy groups of spheres by analyzing the $E^2$-term of the Adams–Novikov spectral sequence.
 The authors set up the so-called chromatic spectral sequence relating this $E^2$-term to the cohomology of the Morava stabilizer group, which exhibits certain periodic phenomena in the Adams–Novikov spectral sequence and can be seen as the beginning of chromatic homotopy theory.
 Applying this, the authors compute the second line of the Adams–Novikov spectral sequence and establish the non-triviality of a certain family in the stable homotopy groups of spheres.
 In all of this, the authors use work by Jack Morava and themselves on Brown–Peterson cohomology and Morava K-theory.

 In the second paper, Ravenel expands these phenomena to a global picture of stable homotopy theory leading to the Ravenel conjectures.
 In this picture, complex cobordism and Morava K-theory control many qualitative phenomena, which were understood before only in special cases.
 Here Ravenel uses localization in the sense of Aldridge K. Bousfield in a crucial way.
 All but one of the Ravenel conjectures were proved by Ethan Devinatz, Michael J. Hopkins and Jeff Smith not long after the article got published.
 Frank Adams said on that occasion:

+In June 2023, Robert Burklund, Jeremy Hahn, Ishan Levy, and Tomer Schlank announced a disproof of the last remaining conjecture.

 In further work, Ravenel calculates the Morava K-theories of several spaces and proves important theorems in chromatic homotopy theory together with Hopkins.
 He was also one of the founders of elliptic cohomology.
 In 2009, he solved together with Michael Hill and Michael Hopkins the Kervaire invariant 1 problem for large dimensions.

-Ravenel has written two books, the first on the calculation of the stable homotopy groups of spheres and the second on the Ravenel conjectures, colloquially known among topologists respectively as the green and orange books (though the former is no longer green, but burgundy, in its current edition).
+Ravenel has written three books: the first on the computation of the stable homotopy groups of spheres; the second on the Ravenel conjectures—colloquially known among topologists as the ‘green’ and ‘orange’ books, respectively (though the former is now burgundy in its current edition); and the third, coauthored with Hill and Hopkins, on the resolution of the Kervaire invariant problem.